Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Method

 \subsection{Training Paradigm}

-We adopt Group Relative Policy Optimization (GRPO) as our training algorithm.
-Prior work has widely applied GRPO in LLM training by combining a rule-based answer reward with a format reward, which yields strong and reliable model performance.
+We adopt Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, a reinforcement learning (RL) algorithm that has been widely used to improve the reasoning abilities of LLMs, as our training method.
+Prior studies commonly apply GRPO together with a rule-based answer reward and a format reward, leading to strong and reliable model performance.
 Following this established setting, we integrate our stroke-representation reward $r_s$ with a format reward $r_f$, encouraging the model to generate outputs that conform to the structured format as exemplified in Figure~\ref{sec:method}(a), thereby facilitating reliable parsing.
-The final reward is defined as where $\beta$ is a hyperparameter that balances the contribution of the format reward.
+The final reward is where $\beta$ is a hyperparameter that balances the contribution of the format reward.